Who We Are

-Most microgrids can be further described by one of three categories:
+Most microgrids can be further described by one of four categories:

 Microgrids combine local energy assets, resources, and technologies into a system that's designed to satisfy the host's requirements -- which can include factors as basic as electrification, and as complex as integrating variable DERs in a balanced net-zero system.
 READ MORE